 The Farlex Free Dictionary includes the American Heritage Dictionary among its sources.
 It's a useful site, offering a number of tools, though the design is a bit of a yard sale.

 This link is to the Public Library of Cincinnati and Hamilton County's OED page, and a Cincinnati library card number and PIN are required for access.
 If you're not a card-carrying Cincinnati library patron, check with your local library to see if they have an OED subscription available to you.

 Though old, this dictionary gets a fair amount of praise.
 It looks like a fun browse, but it's probably not ideal for everyday use.
 The interface is basic, as is its search intelligence.
 I've not spent much time with it but am adding it here for future reference.

 Merriam-Webster Collegiate (2003)

-I don't recall how I stumbled upon this online version of the M-W Collegiate; it's an old interface, but its layout is clear, easy to use, and much more satisfyingly dictionary-like than their newer web version, with its clunky design, ads, clickbait, and assorted hoo-ha.
+I don't recall how I stumbled upon this online version of the M-W Collegiate; it's an old interface, but its layout is clear, easy to use, and much more satisfyingly dictionary-like than their current web version.